scramjetorg/transform-hub/README.md

 OK!
 The installation was successful. 🎉 🎆

 We also work with Docker, but this is optional.
-Running the hub is possible without Docker in the background.
+Running STH is possible without Docker in the background.
 If you don't want to use Docker, please skip this step.
 If you want to use Docker, you can install it by running the following commands in your console:

 ```bash
 sudo apt install -y docker.io docker-compose   # command will install docker and docker-compose